Introduction

 We want to choose the former interpretation.

-rustc treats this as a "reserved number" (0x
+rustc treats this as a "reserved number" (0x), rather than 0 with suffix x·.

 I think that in 2025 it's clear that a priority-based system is a better fit for Rust's lexer.